Trevi Fountain Tickets And The New Entry Fee in 2026

 • People with disabilities and one accompanying person

-Where documentation is needed to prove you are eligible for free access, this will need to be shown at the entrance.
-If you cannot supply it, you'll need to purchase a ticket to enter.
+If asked for documentation to prove you are eligible for free entrance and you cannot supply it, you'll need to purchase a ticket to enter.

 Opening Times